Brandi Carlile: Awards

+Academy Awards

 Grammy Awards

-The Grammy Awards are awarded annually by The Recording Academy of the United States for outstanding achievements in the music industry.
-Often considered the highest music honour, the awards were established in 1958.
-Carlile has received nine awards, from 25 nominations.
-She is the first female songwriter to receive two Grammy nominations for Song of the Year in the same year, and the first time that any songwriter or songwriting team was nominated for Song of the Year twice in the same year since 1994.
+Carlile has received 11 Grammy Awards from 28 nominations.
+She is the first female songwriter to receive two Grammy nominations for Song of the Year in the same year; her nominations in 2022 being the first since 1994 that any songwriter or songwriting team was nominated for Song of the Year twice in the same year.

+Emmy Awards

 Other awards and nominations

 Carlile won Seattle's City of Music Breakthrough Award for 2010.